Warren Road Pupil Premium Statement

 - A focus on the development of personal and social skills.

-- Additional teaching and learning opportunities provided by Warren Road staff or external agencies.
+- Additional teaching and learning opportunities provided by external agencies.

 We recognise that high quality class teaching has the greatest impact on pupils’ learning and their achievement.
 Class teachers are fully informed about the needs of the pupils in their class and differentiate learning accordingly and have the highest expectations of all pupils.

 We aim to close any gaps in pupils’ learning as early as possible and for this reason we will direct support into Early Years and KS1 with a focus on pupils’ Communication and Language Development.
-We track the progress of all pupils and whenever any pupil falls behind we will do our utmost to close any gaps.
+We track the progress of all pupils and whenever any pupil falls behind implement strategies which will enable them to catch up.

 We recognise achievement in all its forms and do our best to ensure disadvantaged pupils benefit from a broad and balanced curriculum.
 We will provide opportunities to ensure all pupils can take part in all activities including residential visits, clubs and activities – no disadvantaged pupils will be excluded from these activities.